House releases supporting documents for investigative report that concluded Washington Rep. Matt Shea planned domestic terrorism

 The House-commissioned report released last month concluded Shea planned and participated in domestic terrorism through his involvement in three standoffs against the government.
 It has been forwarded to the FBI and U.S. Attorney’s Office.

-The 108-page report alleged that, beginning in November 2015, Shea worked with militia leader Ammon Bundy and helped “in the planning and preparation” of the Malheur National Wildlife Refuge takeover by dozens of armed protesters.
+The 108-page report alleged that, beginning in November 2015, Shea worked with militia leader Ammon Bundy and helped “in the planning and preparation” of the takeover of the Malheur National Wildlife Refuge in Oregon by dozens of armed protesters.
 The six-week standoff came to an end after a protester was fatally shot by law enforcement and dozens more were arrested.

 The documents released Tuesday range from group chats that purportedly include Shea, such as a 51-page record of chats where some of the other participants discussed confronting family members and landlords of political opponents.